akhilchibber/Brain-Tumor-Segmentation/README.md

 4. **Model Evaluation:** Assess model performance using metrics like accuracy, precision, recall, and F1 score.
 5. **Results and Visualization:** Compare model predictions with ground truth to visualize performance.

+## Getting Started
+1. Clone the repository to your local machine or open it in Google Colab.
+2. Ensure you have the required libraries installed: `torch`, `numpy`, `pandas`, `matplotlib`, `nibabel`, `scikit-learn`, `seaborn`, `scipy`, `SimpleITK`, `albumentations`.
+3. Download the BraTS2020 dataset from Kaggle and adjust the file paths in the notebook accordingly.
+4. Run the Jupyter Notebook to train and evaluate the brain tumor segmentation model.

 ## Target Audience
 This Github Respository, specifically the Jupyter notebook is structured to be accessible for beginners, providing detailed explanations and a step-by-step approach, while also encompassing advanced techniques for seasoned practitioners.
 Let's dive into the world of medical imaging and deep learning to make significant strides in healthcare technology!

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute:

 1. Fork the Project.